Shamas245/book-rag-chatbot/README.md

    - Embeddings are generated with Google’s `embedding-001` model.

 2. **Vector Storage (`vector.py`)**:
-   - Chunks and embeddings are stored in a Chroma database, keyed by username.
+   - Chunks and embeddings are stored in an in-memory FAISS database, keyed by username.
+Note: This resets on app restart.

-3. **Query Handling (`conversation.py`)**:
+3. **Query Handling (`conversation_manager.py`)**:
-   - User questions trigger a similarity search in Chroma.
+   - User questions trigger a similarity search in FAISS.
    - Retrieved chunks and conversation history form a prompt for Gemini to generate answers.

 4. **UI (`main.py`)**: